ClusterHQ/powerstrip/README.rst

 * Powerstrip does not support adding hooks for:

-  * chunked content-encoding
+  * Content-encoding: chunked
-  * application/vnd.docker.raw-stream content-type
+  * Content-type: application/vnd.docker.raw-stream

   Such streams will be passed through unmodified to the Docker API.
   This means that e.g. ``docker attach`` and ``docker pull`` will work, but it will not be possible to extend their functionality at this time.